Community Calendar January 2020

 CLARE HIGH SCHOOL HALL OF FAME NOMINATIONS

 Nominations for the 2020 Clare High School Athletic Hall of Fame are being accepted until January 31, 2020.
-Forms can be obtained in the High School Athletic Offi ce or on line at www.clare.k12.mi.us on the Athletic page.
-Please contact Doug Haggart at 989-386-9979 or bighags@clare.k12. mi.us for more information.
+Forms can be obtained in the High School Athletic Office or on line at www.clare.k12.mi.us on the Athletic page.
+Please contact Doug Haggart at 989-386-9979 or bighags@ clare.k12.mi.us for more information.

 METHODIST CHURCH – BEAST FEAST